gulp-cookery/gulp-chef/README.md

 #### description
 Description of the task.

+#### src
+Define source path or files.
+Normally you define paths in parent task and files in leaf tasks.
+Files defined in sub tasks inherits parent's path.
+The property value can be any valid glob, or array of globs, or of the form `{ globs: [], options: {} }`, and will be passed to task with the later form.

+#### dest
+Define destination path.
+Path should be resolved to a single directory.
+Path defined in sub tasks inherits parent's path.
+The property value can be any valid path string, or of the form `{ path: '', options: {} }`, and will be passed to task with the later form.

 #### order
 Execution order of the task.
-Only required when you defining tasks in object and want them be executed in series.
-The values are used for sort, so don't have to be contiguous.
+Only required when you are defining tasks in object and want them be executed in series.
+The values are used for sorting, so don't have to be contiguous.

+#### recipe
+Recipe module name to use.
+Defaults to the same value of `name`.

 #### task
 Define a plain, inline or reference task.

+#### parallel
+Instruct sub tasks to run in parallel.
+Sub tasks can be defined in an array or object.
+Note sub tasks defined in an object are executed in parallel by default.

+#### series
+Instruct sub tasks to run in series.
+Sub tasks can be defined in an array or object.
+Note sub tasks defined in an array are executed in series by default.

 #### visibility
 Visibility of the task.
-Valid values are `normal`, `invisible` and `disabled`.
+Valid values are `normal`, `hidden`, and `disabled`.

 #### options
 Additional options to pass to task.
 Usually used by underling gulp plugins.

-#### src

-#### dest

 ## Build-in Recipes

 ### Task

 #### clean
+Clean up `dest` folder.

 #### copy
+Copy assets defined by`src` to `dest` folder, optionally remove or replace relative paths for files.

 ### Stream Processor